UMD: A Globally Connected University

 - Gain experience designing projects that improve the global common good.

-Registration for Global Classrooms courses and Global Classrooms Connections are open for registration on Testudo.
+Registration for Global Classrooms courses and Global Classrooms Connections are open on Testudo.

 If you have any questions, please contact Advisor Maria Barra.